Expatlas

 How much does the Portugal D9 cost?

 The government application fee is about €110.
+The consular fee paid in Australia is approximately 90 EUR.
 Budget separately for police clearance, apostille (if required), translations, and required health insurance.

 Does the Portugal D9 lead to permanent residency?